 Residential and Commercial Demand Modules

 The Residential Demand Module projects energy consumption in the residential sector by Census division, housing type, and end use, based on delivered energy prices, the menu of equipment available, the availability of renewable sources of energy, and changes in the housing stock.
 The Commercial Demand Module projects energy consumption in the commercial sector by Census division, building type, and category of end use, based on delivered prices of energy, the menu of available equipment, availability of renewable sources of energy, and changes in commercial floorspace.

 Both modules estimate the equipment stock for the major end-use services, incorporating assessments of advanced technologies, representations of renewable energy technologies, and the effects of both building shell and appliance standards.
 The modules also include projections of distributed generation.
-The Commercial Demand Module also incorporates combined heat and power (CHP) technology.
-Both modules incorporate changes to "normal" heating and cooling degree-days by Census division, based on a 30-year historical trend and on state-level population projections.
+The Commercial Demand Module also incorporates combined heat and power technology.
+Both modules incorporate projections of heating and cooling degree-days by Census division, based on a 30-year historical trend and on state-level population projections.
 The Residential Demand Module projects an increase in the average square footage of both new construction and existing structures, based on trends in new construction and remodeling.